-Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties), but also including some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
+Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
+This also includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
 This is a permanent full-time post, to start as soon as possible, and there is also the additional possibility of a 1-year temporary full-time post.

-We are seeking a proactive, enthusiastic, and committed Teaching Assistant with a strong background/interest in the field of SEN and Disability.
+We are seeking a seeking a proactive, enthusiastic, qualified and experienced Teaching Assistant with a strong background/interest in the field of SEN and Disability, ideally with Special School experience.
 A particular interest in supporting the learning of pupils with SLD/ASD who have challenging behaviours linked to their disability would be an advantage, as would experience of supporting the learning of children and young people with PMLD.
-The school would welcome applications from graduates with a degree in a relevant field, who have a strong interest in/experience of this sector, and/or who might be considering a teaching career.
-Similarly, although this is an unqualified post, we would welcome applications from strong candidates who have completed or are currently enrolled on an NVQ3 course in STL, or who are thinking of doing this in the future, for career progression.
-If in doubt about your suitability for this post, please contact the Deputy Head before you apply, as below.
+The school would very much welcome applications from graduates with a degree in a relevant field, who have a strong interest in/experience of this sector, and/or who might be considering a teaching career.
+Similarly, although this is an unqualified post, we would welcome applications from strong candidates who have completed, or are currently enrolled on, an NVQ3 course in Supporting Teaching and Learning (STL), or who are thinking of doing this in the future, for career progression.
+If in doubt about your suitability for this post, please contact one of the Deputy Heads before you apply, as below.

 Working hours for this post are Mon-Fri 8.50am-3.50pm, with 30 minutes lunchbreak,

-Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you arrange to spend some time at the school experiencing a couple of different classes – please allow up to 1 hour for this.
-This opportunity is available on
+Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you arrange to spend some time at the school experiencing a couple of different classes – please allow up to 1 hour for this visit.
+This opportunity is available on:

 Please telephone Alison Kane (Office Manager) to book your visit.

-If you are unable to make a visit, we strongly suggest you book an informal conversation about this post with Patricia Lewis (Deputy Head) before you apply.
+If you are unable to make one of these visits, we strongly suggest you book an informal conversation about this post with Laura Wyatt or Matthew Riley (Deputy Heads) before you apply.

 Interviews will include classroom observations, and skills tests.